-As we built the altar for my late Grandma Lucy, I was moved to tears.
+As we built the altar for our late family, I was moved to tears.
 It’s beautiful and deserving, as are the loved ones it honors and I’m so excited to make this a tradition with my family every year.

 Dia de los Muertos or Todos los Santos is the day to revere those loved ones who’ve left the physical world.
 Altars are the main attraction and most significant way to celebrate those who’ve passed.
 Like with any big celebration, there are a few must-haves.

 People visit the graves of their loved ones and the cemeteries are overflowing with decorative florals mainly made up of cempasúchil, marigold.
 The flowers have a complex history all of their own.